mcereda/dotfiles/README.md

 To achieve the expected result:

+- environment variables should use default values, and override them only when needed:

+   ```shell
+   antigen theme ${ANTIGEN_THEME:-gentoo}
+   ```

 - the files' numbered prefix should follow a structured priority:

-  1. generic environment customizations (personal, work, …)
+  1. generic environment customizations (_personal_, _work_, …)
-  1. os-related overlays and customizations (darwin, linux, …)
+  1. os-related overlays and customizations (_darwin_, _linux_, …)
-  1. package managers customizations (brew, macports, …)
+  1. package managers customizations (`brew`, _macports_, …)
-  1. frameworks configuration and activation (antigen, zplug, …)
+  1. frameworks configuration and activation (`antigen`, `zplug`, …)
-  1. shell customization (bash, zsh, …)
+  1. shell customization (`bash`, `zsh`, …)
-  1. app overlays (git, minikube, …)
+  1. app overlays (`git`, `minikube`, …)
   1. aliases and functions
   1. prompt customization

-- files should use defaults, but not override variables which could have been set before them

-   ```shell
-   antigen theme ${ANTIGEN_THEME:-gentoo}
-   ```
+This should ensure nice, subsequent overrides of variable values and settings.

 I personally suggest to keep all shared resources in one place putting them under the `${package}/.local/share/${package}` folder and sourcing them inside a package's files: